 Advantages of FBA

 Shipping, returns, and customer service come from a single source.
-Once your products have reached the Amazon fulfillment centers, everything follows its automated path.
+Once your products have reached the Amazon Fulfillment Centers, everything follows its automated path.

 One of the biggest advantages is offering goods via Prime – each of your products receives a Prime logo.
-This gives you access to a large and affluent customer base of approximately 34.4 million people just in Germany.
+This gives you access to a large and affluent customer base of about 34.4 million people just in Germany.

 With FBA, more sales can be generated.
 When comparing offers, the Amazon algorithm favors the products of FBA sellers.
 This is partly because shipping in the FBA program is free, which encourages the buyer to click the purchase button.